-The Bachelor of Science in Nursing is for students who are passionate about caring for the health of others.
-It blends mastery of technical knowledge and critical thinking; competence in nursing theory and process; use of evidence-based practice, and service provided in a compassionate, Christ-like manner.
+Bethel's B.S. in Nursing is for students who are passionate about caring for the health of others.
+You’ll gain a mastery of technical knowledge and critical thinking, competence in nursing theory and process, and skilled use of evidence-based practice.
+You’ll learn how to combine the knowledge and skill of nursing with service provided in a compassionate, Christ-like manner.

 Why should I study nursing?

-The Bachelor of Science (B.S.) in Nursing is designed for students who desire to work closely with individuals, families, and communities to promote health and provide care for illness and end of life.
+The B.S. in Nursing program is designed for students who desire to work closely with individuals, families, and communities to promote health and provide care for illness and end of life.
 Graduates of the program are eligible to apply to take the NCLEX® licensure examination (for registered nurses).

 What can I do with this degree?